yzhaiustc/yzhaiustc.github.io/_pages/about.md

 News
 ======
 * Jan.
-2023: The internship paper with Intel and NVIDIA was accepted at IPDPS'23.
+2023: The internship paper with ByteDance and NVIDIA was accepted at IPDPS'23.
 * Sept.
 2022: I accepted a full-time offer from the Fast Kernels team at NVIDIA.
 * Jan.
 2022: Received an internship offer from the Machine Learning System (AML-MLsys) team at ByteDance USA.
 * Jan.
 2022: The summer internship paper with Intel was accepted at IPDPS'22.